alphagov/gds-techops-gameday-july-2019/backing-services/src/game_play_docs/register-to-doge-why.md

 Because this sounds like a Government thing!

 _...Doge_
-Because the _Internet_ decided that the below dog should be called 'doge' and became a popular meme:
+Because the _Internet_ decided that the below dog should be called 'doge' and it became a popular [meme](https://knowyourmeme.com/memes/doge):

 ![Doge!](https://i.kym-cdn.com/entries/icons/mobile/000/013/564/doge.jpg)